 It is the American South, after all.

 “For me, Savannah’s resistance to change was its saving grace,” Berendt writes.
 “The city looked inward, sealed off from the noises and distractions of the world at large.
 It grew inward, too, and in such a way that its people flourished like hothouse plants tended by an indulgent gardener.
 The ordinary became extraordinary.
 Eccentrics thrived.
-Every nuance and quirk of personality achieved greater brilliance in that lush enclosure than would not have been possible anywhere else in the world.”
+Every nuance and quirk of personality achieved greater brilliance in that lush enclosure that would not have been possible anywhere else in the world.”

 Eastwood portrays all this in a brilliant pace, in scenes that are deeply atmospheric with beautiful shots of the houses, haunting trees dimpling the sunlight and voodoo rituals, contrasting all these against Cusack’s New York ethos.